elejeune11/FEM-bench/README.md

 DEEPSEEK_API_KEY=your_deepseek_key_here
 ```

 These keys are **not included** in the repo for security.
 Each client loads the appropriate key using `dotenv`.
 Missing keys will raise a clear error during runtime.
-The current code supports: gpt-4o, gemini-flash, gemini-pro, claude-3-5, deepseek-chat.
+The current code supports nine models: gpt-4o, gpt-5, gemini-1.5-flash, gemini-2.5-pro, claude-3-5, claude-sonnet-4, claude-opus-4.1, deepseek-chat, and deepseek-reasoner.
 You can modify the code to change this, and you only need to include keys for the models you plan to use.

 The `run_pipeline.py` script automates a **full LLM benchmarking cycle**:
 1. **Load tasks** from the `tasks/` directory.